Zimbabwean election under scrutiny for irregularities – DW – 08/28/2023

 Zimbabwean election under scrutiny for irregularities

-Emmerson Mnangagwa was re-elected president of Zimbabwe last week, with 52.6% of the vote, avoiding a runoff with rival Nelson Chamisa of the Citizens Coalition for Change (CCC).
+Emmerson Mnangagwa was reelected president of Zimbabwe with 52.6% of the vote, avoiding a runoff with rival Nelson Chamisa of the Citizens Coalition for Change (CCC).

 "I wanted to give Mnangagwa another chance," said voter Tinashe Makamure.